Table Of Contents

 Why Contact a Sexual Abuse Attorney?

-By taking legal action, you can hold Los Angeles County accountable for their negligence in protecting vulnerable individuals in their care.
+By taking legal action, you can hold Los Angeles County accountable for its negligence in protecting vulnerable individuals in its care.

 What Damages Could I Be Awarded?